CHRISTMAS WAS OVER.

-All that build up, all the hype and now nothing!
+All that build up, all the hype and now…nothing!

-Well, at least I won’t be taken down, put in a box and stored in the garage for another year, Bruno thought as he looked at the sad Christmas tree with all the once twinkling lights – now just dark like his mood.
-As he was considering whether being locked in a box and resting for a whole year might perhaps be a better prospect than returning to work in the New Year something caught his eye at the base of the Christmas tree.
+Well, at least I won’t be taken down, put in a box and stored in the garage for another year, Bruno thought as he looked at the sad Christmas tree with all the once twinkling lights that were now just dark like his mood.
+As he was considering whether being locked in a box and resting for a whole year might actually be a better prospect than returning to work in the New Year something caught his eye at the base of the Christmas tree.

-Get a grip, Bruno told himself – that’s almost as crazy as the time you jumped out the bath because you thought Jaws was about to swim in through the plughole…he was only 7 at the time but even 30 years later his brain still works in mysterious ways.
+Get a grip, Bruno told himself – that’s almost as crazy as the time you jumped out the bath because you thought Jaws was about to swim in up through the plughole…he was only 7 at the time but even 30 years later his brain still works in mysterious ways.

 “Here you go, son, this present is from your gran,”